 When you search “Winter bucket list” on Pinterest, there are a ton of options but I noticed that almost all of them focus on movie watching.
 While I enjoy watching movies, it’s also extremely important to focus on books while reading with your toddler!
 You can make reading books just as fun as watching a movie – devote some time and focus to it, and, most importantly, enjoy it yourself.

 Host a reading day and pull together some themed books stacks.
 Some stacks could be holiday-themed, body-themed, animal-themed, weather-themed, etc!
 You can tell your child the theme or see if they can guess it!
 By forming these stacks, it’ll help them explore different books around your home.
 Place the stacks around the house, grab a blanket, some pillows, and your comfiest clothes, and sit together and read them aloud or independently (depending on your child’s age).
 Read more about how to read to children.

 Have a “Snowball Fight”

 Included on this winter bucket list is “have a paper snowball fight.”
 The easiest way to do it is to just crumple up some sheets of paper and pretend they’re ice-cold snowballs.
 But you can also add some learning to this activity!

-My Farm Animal learning activity snowball fight for One-Year-Olds is a great way to play with your child while teaching them something important.
+My winter themed toddler activities have a great Arctic Animal “snowball” fight for toddlers to enjoy – while teaching them something important.
 You can pick up a “snowball,” open it up and show your child the animal inside.
 Say the animal’s name and make the animal noise.
-For example, you can say “This is a cow.” or “The cow says ‘moooo.’” or “The cow is black and white.”
+For example, you can say “This is a Polar Bear.” or “The polar bear says ‘roar.’” or “The polar bear is white.”
 Then crumple it back up and throw it across the room.
 Continue throwing and opening these snowballs as long as your child is interested!
-This game taught our son to “moooo” and it’s the sweetest thing!
+This game taught our son to “roarrrr” and it’s the sweetest thing!